-Today I’m talking toxic habits.
-We’ve all have things that we do that we know aren’t good for us… but we keep on doing them all the same.
-It’s time to stop.
-Here’s why you should quit those toxic habits right now…
+We all have things that we do that we know aren’t good for us… but we keep on doing them all the same.
+Here are the 10 toxic habits you should quit right now…

 Mindless scrolling on your phone